 The people answering the call are there to help you.
 Some might take comfort in knowing that they aren’t the only ones placing hotline calls; the Substance Abuse and Mental Health Services Administration (SAMHSA), which operates its own helpline, reported an average 67,949 calls per month in 2017.1 It’s a staggering number and attests to the huge numbers of people in need of more information and possibly treatment referrals.

-When you call a rehab hotline or even a treatment center’s direct line, it can be helpful to have as much information gathered as possible.
+When you call an alcohol and drug hotline or even a treatment center’s direct line, it can be helpful to have as much information gathered as possible.
 Whether you’re calling for yourself or a loved one, there are several details you’ll want to provide the admissions consultant who answers the phone.
 Consider questions including:

 - How do I find a trustworthy treatment center?